lancenacabuan/theosis/README.md

 #### Shared Foundations
 All traditions agree on the transformative power of God’s grace and the believer’s calling to reflect Christ’s image.

 ---

-### V. The Stages of Theosis

-Theosis unfolds through three stages:

-1. **Purification**: Cleansing from sin through repentance and justification (Psalm 51:10; Romans 3:24).
-2. **Illumination**: Growing in holiness and understanding through sanctification (2 Corinthians 3:18).
-3. **Union**: Full communion with God in glorification (1 John 3:2; Revelation 21:3-4).

-These stages reflect the believer’s progressive journey of becoming more like Christ, empowered by the Holy Spirit.

----